-People like to play games and, whether yours is Tetris, Basketball or Call of Duty, there has probably been a time when you played (or watched someone play) for much longer than you realized.
-Playing games is an immersive experience and, considering that the mobile games industry has generated 35 billion this year, their popularity only seems to be increasing.
+People like to play games and, whether you’re into Tetris, Basketball, or Call of Duty, there has probably been a time when you played (or watched someone play) for much longer than you realized.
+Playing games is an immersive experience, and considering that the mobile games industry has generated 35 billion this year, gaming popularity only seems to be increasing.

 Gamification in Business